taosut/Stream-App/README.md

 5. Create button inside the header to navigate back to root path with ``<Link>``.
 6. Back to App.js, add a class name called 'ui container' to the ``<div>`` above ``<BrowserRouter>``.
 7. Import *Header* component and invoke it inside ``<BrowserRouter>`` on the very top.

+# User Authentication

+1. Create new project in Google API, and obtain the Client ID.
+2. Add the Google API library to index.html ``<script src="https://apis.google.com/js/api.js"></script>``.
+Should now be able to type ``gapi`` in chrome console.
+3. Create new component *GoogleAuth.js* with boilerplate.
+4. Import this component inside *Header.js*.
+5. Call the *GoogleAuth* component under 'right menu'.

+*Notes: 'gapi' is a multi-purpose google api library.
+We are using this to interact from google oauth flow.
+The library is very large, therefore whenever we want to use it, we only load up the specific internal library that we want to use.
+Example: ``gapi.load('client:auth2')``.
+Now we have additional functions to use.
+We can then initialize this library with our Client ID by calling ``gapi.client.init({clientId: 'clientidhere'})``.*

+6. Now, we do this in javascript.
+Inside GoogleAuth.js call ``window.gapi.load('client:auth2')`` inside ``componentDidMount()``.
+7. Now, whenever GoogleAuth is loaded, it will make a call to retrieve this additional library from google api.
+We need to create a callback to know when this process is complete.
+Simply add a callback function as the second argument and initialize our client id as mentioned above.
+And set ``scope: 'email'`` as we only want to get permission to access user's email.